Terry Allcock

-Terence Allcock (born 10 December 1935) is a former professional footballer who played for Bolton Wanderers and Norwich City.
-He was also a first-class cricketer.
+Terence Allcock (10 December 1935 – 11 June 2024) was an English professional footballer who played as a forward for Bolton Wanderers and Norwich City.
+He was also a cricketer who played for Norfolk County Cricket Club.

+Football career

 Bolton Wanderers

-Allcock was born in Leeds and began his football career with Bolton Wanderers, who approached him while he was captain of Yorkshire schoolboys.
+Allcock was born in Leeds in 1935 and began his football career with Bolton Wanderers, who approached him while he was captain of Yorkshire schoolboys.
 When interviewed in 2004 for the book Twelve Canary Greats, Allcock stated that his decision to sign for Bolton was made when his father's job moved to Blackpool and Bolton permitted him to commute from there.
 He made his first team debut in October 1953 against Manchester City and scored twice in the first twenty minutes.
 Despite his good start, Allcock was unable to secure a regular first team spot at Burnden Park because he was competing against internationals Nat Lofthouse, Willie Moir and Harold Hassall for a place in the side.
 He signed for Norwich shortly before the transfer deadline in March 1958.